iuvbio/pandas_ods_reader/README.md

 df = read_ods(path, sheet_name)

 # load a file that does not contain a header row
-# if no columns are provided they will be numbered
+# if no columns are provided, they will be numbered
 df = read_ods(path, 1, headers=False)

 # load a file and provide custom column names